Since 2014, SDI handcrafts Capoeira instruments in Asia. Our focus is the quality of sound and material but also beauty and design.Discover us!

 Samuka da India

-Prof. Samuka da Índia (SDI) is an international capoeira teacher crafting musical instruments since 2009.
+Prof. Samuka da Índia is an international capoeira teacher (Group Ginga Saroba) crafting musical instruments since 2009.
 He is collaborating with Svaram since 2013 and aims to provide Brazilian instruments of the highest quality with respect to sound, character, beauty and material.

-Svaram & SDI are both based in Auroville (India), a universal city in the making, aiming to realize human unity in diversity.
+Svaram & Samuka are both based in Auroville (India), a universal city in the making, aiming to realize human unity in diversity.

 Svaram’s adventure started in 2003 in Auroville (an universal township in South India), when it began as a vocational training opportunity for unemployed village youth.
 Initially focusing on communication-social-and craft-skill training with the practical core of hands on work with different materials like wood, metals, clay, bamboo and seeds/shells for instrument building, extensive explorations and a communal discovery process on the ‘magic of sound’ stimulated the growth of the team in ever unfolding and often surprising directions, creating a natural enthusiasm in everyone involved for the chosen work with the magic sound!